aishwarya134/hexaskill/README.md

 - Administrators:
     - You control who uses the platform, by registering them, managing their batch and data, temporarily deactivating users or permanently deleting them and their data.
-    - You get a bird's eye view of the entire business: what teachers are doing, what students are doing, what Hiring manager have to say
+    - You get a bird's eye view of the entire business: what Hiring manager are doing, what students are doing, what Hiring manager have to say
     - You manage lesson contents by uploading them to the platform

-- Teachers:
+- Hiring manager:
     - Tasked with guiding students through the lessons
     - They mark students' attendance, compounded to ratify each student's participation.
     - They assess their submitted lesson projects